Homework 3

 - Write a node called

-that makes the robot move back and forth along a line by flipping over itself rather than turning. (i.e., both wheels should move with the same velocity at all times).
+flipthat makes the robot move back and forth along a line by flipping over itself rather than turning. (i.e., both wheels should move with the same velocity at all times).
 You will need to use the dynamics of the robot to accomplish this task.
-You may find that theteleop_twist_keyboard
+You may find that theteleop_twist_keyboardpackage is useful for letting you get a feel for the dynamics.- Precise control is great but not necessary, just have fun doing some flips.

 Hints